 Dedicated to embracing the full range of LGBT experience, Living Out recognizes that autobiography is a crucial gay genre—an essential way of reclaiming individual lives and telling a larger, collective story.

-Please send all inquiries to David Bergman or UW Press Executive Editor Raphael Kadushin.
+Please send all inquiries to UW Press Executive Editor Raphael Kadushin.

 See also the LGBT books we publish.

 “Kenny Fries writes out of the pure hot emergency of a mortal being trying to keep himself alive.
 So much is at stake here—health, affection, culture, trauma, language—but its greatest surprise is what thrives in the midst of suffering.
 A beautiful book.”